 In relation to a Joint Venture / Shareholders Agreement, a guarantee is given by a party's parent to the other shareholders for the party's obligations.

-An Investment Agreement is a contract between the company and investors who would like to purchase shares of the company.
+An Investment Agreement is a contract between a company and investors who want to purchase shares of the company.
 The investor can be a new shareholder, an external investor or even an existing shareholder.